 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas accept only cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.

 Carry prescription medication in original packaging, along with your doctor’s prescription.

 Dengue fever, carried by infected mosquitoes, occurs throughout the country of Fiji, especially during the rainy season.

 Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Fiji, you may encounter road conditions that differ significantly from those in the United States.
-Traffic moves on the left in Fiji.
+Road Conditions and Safety: Traffic moves on the left in Fiji.
 While most roads in urban areas are paved, they are poorly maintained.
 Roads outside the city are usually not paved.
 In the city, be especially attentive when driving after dark.
 Outside of the city, it is best to avoid driving after dark except in emergency or exceptional circumstances.
 Insufficient lighting, stray animals, unwary pedestrians, and potholes make driving dangerous and particularly hazardous at night.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Fiji’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Fiji’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Fiji’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Fiji’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.